fau-advanced-separations/CADET-Process/docs/source/user_guide/optimization/optimization_problem.md

 optimization_problem = OptimizationProblem('single_objective')
 ```

-By default, the {class}`~CADETProcess.optimization.OptimizationProblem` uses a [DiskCache](https://grantjenks.com/docs/diskcache/) to store intermediate evaluation results.
+By default, the {class}`~CADETProcess.optimization.OptimizationProblem` uses an in-memory LRU cache to store intermediate evaluation results.
-In contrast to using a simple python dictionary, this also allows for multi-core parallelization.
+Pass a ``cache_directory`` to persist results to disk across runs, which also enables multi-core parallelization via a shared cache.

 (optimization_variables_guide)=
 ## Optimization Variables